Business Processes

 Process Modeler

 Each business process has a built-in visual workflow designer called the Process Modeler.
-The modeler lets you define the process as a series of steps with dependencies:
+The modeler lets you define the process as a series of steps with dependencies and lay them out on a free-form canvas:

-• Steps — each step has a name and can be linked to specific configuration items.
+• Steps - each step has a name, optional description, and can be linked to configuration items and applications that support it.

-• Dependencies — steps can declare which other steps must complete before they begin (step A before step B), creating a directed workflow graph.
+• Dependencies - drag connectors between steps to declare which steps must complete before others begin, creating a directed workflow graph.

 Version Management